Flammy-03/Final-PETA/README.md

 ### How to Play

 1. **Input Format**: Enter your move in the format `row col num`.
 For example, to place the number 5 in the cell at row 0, column 1, type `0 1 5`.
-2. **Invalid Moves**: The game will notify you if your move is invalid due to:
-   - The number already existing in the row or column.
-   - The number already existing in the 3x3 subgrid.

 ## Minesweeper